RainbowMiner/RainbowMiner/README.md

   - 'miningpoolhub' and 'miningpoolhubmini' parameter uses the 17xxx ports therefore allows the pool to decide on which coin is mined of a specific algorithm
   - 'miningpoolhubmini' is setup to mine lyra2z, skein, myriadgroestl, groestl, neoscrypt and equihash-btg, only.
   - 'miningpoolhubcoins' allows for RainbowMiner to calculate and determine what is mined from all of the available coins (20xxx ports).
-- Nicehash https://www.nicehash.com/ (auto-exchange and payout in BTC)
+- Nicehash https://www.nicehash.com/ (auto-exchange and payout in BTC, use of Nicehash wallet is recommended, see note below)
 - Ravenminer https://www.ravenminer.com/ (ravencoin-pool, pays in RVN, set your RVN-address in "Config\pools.config.txt")
 - YiiMP https://yiimp.eu/ (no auto-exchange, a seperate wallet address is needed for each coin, you want to mine, set in "Config\pools.config.txt")
 - ZergPool / ZergPoolCoins https://zergpool.eu/ (auto-exchange and payout in BTC)